g0tmk/dotfiles-linux/README.md

 #### TODO:
 - ~~Xmobar config wifi adapter name only works with wifi on xps9550~~
+- add neofetch config and add instructions to README on how to add it to ~/bin
+-
 - Check hist file after a while to see if zsh's `KEYBOARD_HACK` option is needed
 - Figure out why xmobar is hidden by windows by default
 - reverse scroll direction